MUSEQuBES: Physical conditions, origins, and multi-element abundances of the circumgalactic medium of an isolated, star-forming dwarf galaxy at z=0.57: Discussion

-In contrast, the CGM of the dwarf galaxy in the field of \HE\ exhibits low relative abundances of $\rm [C/O]=-0.6$ and $\rm [N/O]<-0.9$ despite a relatively high metallicity of $\rm [O/H]=-0.6$, comparable to the metallicity estimated for the dwarf's ISM.
+In contrast, the CGM of the dwarf galaxy in the field of \HE\ exhibits low relative abundances of $\rm [C/O]=-0.6$ and $\rm [N/O]<-1.0$ despite a relatively high metallicity of $\rm [O/H]=-0.6$, comparable to the metallicity estimated for the dwarf's ISM.
 To interpret the likely origins of gas with this chemical signature, we collected measurements of [N/O] and [O/H] of \ion{H}{2} regions of both massive galaxies and low-mass dwarfs \citep[][]{Esteban:2009, Berg:2012, Pilyugin:2014, Berg:2016} and compare them to the [N/O] abundance for the dwarf galaxy's CGM in Figure \ref{figure:abundances}.
 The \ion{H}{2} regions for dwarf galaxies generally exhibit relatively low metallicities of ${\rm [O/H]}<-0.5$ and sub-solar nitrogen-to-oxygen ratios of $\rm [N/O]\approx -0.6$ with an intrinsic scatter of $\approx 0.1$ dex.
-This expected ISM [N/O] abundance is $0.3$ dex above the [N/O] upper limit inferred for the dwarf's CGM.
-The $\rm [N/O]<-0.9$ limit for the dwarf's CGM is consistent with the relative abundances of low-metallicity damped Ly$\alpha$ absorbers \citep[DLAs; e.g.,][]{Petitjean:2008, Pettini:2008}, which exhibit a mean ratio of $\rm [N/O]=-1.2$ with $0.3$ dex scatter \citep[][]{Nunez:2022}.
+This expected ISM [N/O] abundance is $0.4$ dex above the [N/O] upper limit inferred for the dwarf's CGM.
+The $\rm [N/O]<-1.0$ limit for the dwarf's CGM is consistent with the relative abundances of low-metallicity damped Ly$\alpha$ absorbers \citep[DLAs; e.g.,][]{Petitjean:2008, Pettini:2008}, which exhibit a mean ratio of $\rm [N/O]=-1.2$ with $0.3$ dex scatter \citep[][]{Nunez:2022}.
 The low [N/O] relative abundances of low-metallicity DLAs are often interpreted as being due to core-collapse supernovae ejecta relative abundances in gas that has not been significantly enriched in nitrogen from evolved, low-mass stars.
 Indeed, when integrated over the IMF, simulations of low-metallicity core-collapse supernovae \citep[][]{Woosley:1995, Nomoto:2013, Limongi:2018} suggest that their ejecta will exhibit abundance ratios in the range of $\rm -1.7<[N/O] < -0.9$ \citep[][]{Johnson:2023}.
-The low nitrogen-to-oxygen ratio and relatively high oxygen metallicity of the CGM of the dwarf galaxy can therefore be explained if the gas arises from outflows driven by core-collapse supernovae, but without significant mixing with more nitrogen enriched ISM.
-Such limited mixing of a supernova outflow with the ISM suggests a low mass-loading factor, raising the possibility that feedback may be primarily energy mediated \citep[e.g.,][]{Carr:2023, Voit:2024}, though additional exploration of these models in the low-mass regime is needed.
-In this case, the oxygen rich core-collapse supernovae ejecta reaches the CGM without mixing significantly with more nitrogen rich ISM, and the moderate metallicity of the absorber can be explained by subsequent mixing with more pristine CGM/IGM.
-Alternatively, the oxygen enriched gas could have been ejected at significantly earlier times, before the ISM was enriched in nitrogen.
+Similarly, the carbon abundance of the main component, $\rm [C/O]=-0.6$, is also below the mean expected from the ISM of dwarf galaxies of similar mass and metallicity of ${\rm [C/O]} \approx -0.4$ \citep[e.g.,][]{Garnett:1995, Berg:2016}.
+However, we caution that measured [C/O] abundance ratios of H\,II regions in dwarf galaxies exhibit higher dispersion of $\approx 0.25$ dex and are subject to different systematics for measurements using collisionally excited lines versus recombination lines \citep[see discussion in][]{Berg:2016}.